 East Central Community College is an approved institution for providing education training for veterans.
-The Director of Admissions and Records offers assistance in handling matters pertaining to veterans at the College.
+The Director of Admissions and Records and the Admissions and Records Clerk - Veterans Affairs (VA) Enrollment Services offer assistance in handling matters pertaining to veterans at the College.